jonas-eschle/tf-pwa/docs/install.rst

 3.2.1 other dependencies

-In conda environment, go into the directory of `tf-pwa`, you can install the rest dependencies by
+In conda environment, go into the directory of `tf-pwa`, you can install rest of the dependencies by

 .. code::